Antidepressant: Changes in weight

 Changes in appetite or weight are common among antidepressants but are largely drug-dependent and related to which neurotransmitters they affect.
 Mirtazapine and paroxetine, for example, may be associated with weight gain and/or increased appetite, while others (such as bupropion and venlafaxine) achieve the opposite effect.

 The antihistaminic properties of certain TCA- and TeCA-class antidepressants have been shown to contribute to the common side effects of increased appetite and weight gain associated with these classes of medication.

+Bone loss

+A 2021 nationwide cohort study in South Korea observed a link between SSRI use and bone loss, particularly in recent users.
+The study also stressed the need of further research to better understand these effects.
+A 2012 review found that SSRIs along with tricyclic antidepressants were associated with a significant increase in the risk of osteoporotic fractures, peaking in the months after initiation, and moving back towards baseline during the year after treatment was stopped.
+These effects exhibited a dose–response relationship within SSRIs which varied between different drugs of that class.
+A 2018 meta-analysis of 11 small studies found a reduction in bone density of the lumbar spine in SSRI users which affected older people the most.

 Risk of death

 A 2017 meta-analysis found that antidepressants were associated with a significantly increased risk of death (+33%) and new cardiovascular complications (+14%) in the general population.
 Conversely, risks were not greater in people with existing cardiovascular disease.

 Discontinuation syndrome

 Antidepressant discontinuation syndrome, also called antidepressant withdrawal syndrome, is a condition that can occur following the interruption, reduction, or discontinuation of antidepressant medication.
 The symptoms may include flu-like symptoms, trouble sleeping, nausea, poor balance, sensory changes, and anxiety.
 The problem usually begins within three days and may last for several months.
 Rarely psychosis may occur.

 A discontinuation syndrome can occur after stopping any antidepressant including selective serotonin reuptake inhibitors (SSRIs), serotonin–norepinephrine reuptake inhibitors (SNRIs), and tricyclic antidepressants (TCAs).
 The risk is greater among those who have taken the medication for longer and when the medication in question has a short half-life.
 The underlying reason for its occurrence is unclear.
 The diagnosis is based on the symptoms.

 Methods of prevention include gradually decreasing the dose among those who wish to stop, though it is possible for symptoms to occur with tapering.
 Treatment may include restarting the medication and slowly decreasing the dose.
 People may also be switched to the long-acting antidepressant fluoxetine, which can then be gradually decreased.

 Approximately 20–50% of people who suddenly stop an antidepressant develop an antidepressant discontinuation syndrome.
-The condition is generally not serious.
-Though about half of people with symptoms describe them as severe.
+The condition is generally not serious, though about half of people with symptoms describe them as severe.
 Some restart antidepressants due to the severity of the symptoms.